GoogleCloudPlatform/cloud-sql-proxy/README.md

 The cloud_sql_proxy will be placed in $GOPATH/bin after go get completes.

-cloud_sql_proxy takes a few arguments to configure:
+cloud_sql_proxy takes a few arguments to configure what instances to connect to and connection behavior:

 * `-fuse`: requires access to `/dev/fuse` as well as the `fusermount` binary.
 An optional `-fuse_tmp` flag can specify where to place temporary files.
 The